Dallas: Primary and secondary schools

-Most people in the city of Dallas are within the Dallas Independent School District, the 12th-largest school district in the United States and second largest in Texas.
+Most areas in the city of Dallas are within the Dallas Independent School District, the 12th-largest school district in the United States and second largest in Texas.
 The school district operates independently of the city and enrolls over 161,000 students.
 As of 2003 DISD has the majority of K–12 students in the city of Dallas, and a proportionately larger number of students who are not non-Hispanic white.
-One of the district's magnet schools, the School for the Talented and Gifted in Oak Cliff, is consistently named the best public school in the United States by Newsweek, retaining the title for five consecutive years (2012–2016).
-Another one of DISD's schools, the Science and Engineering Magnet, consistently ranks in the top 10 in the same publication.
-Other Dallas high schools named to the list were Hillcrest, W. T. White, Williams Preparatory, and Woodrow Wilson high schools.
-In 2015, Woodrow Wilson was also named the top comprehensive high school in Dallas by local publication D Magazine.

-A few areas of Dallas also extend into other school districts, including Carrollton-Farmers Branch, Coppell, Duncanville, Garland, Highland Park, Mesquite, Plano, and Richardson.
-The Plano and Richardson school districts have the largest numbers of public school students in Dallas who are not in Dallas ISD.
+A few areas of Dallas also extend into other school districts in Dallas County, including Carrollton-Farmers Branch, Coppell, Duncanville, Garland, Highland Park, Irving, Mesquite, and Richardson.
+Portions of Dallas in Collin County are in Plano ISD, and portions of Dallas in Denton County are in the Carrollton-Farmers Branch ISD.
 The Wilmer-Hutchins Independent School District once served portions of southern Dallas, but it was shut down for the 2005–2006 year.
 WHISD students started attending other Dallas ISD schools during that time.
 Following the close, the Texas Education Agency consolidated WHISD into Dallas ISD.
+In 2003 Royce Hanson, author of Civic Culture and Urban Change: Governing Dallas, stated that the Plano, Richardson, and Wilmer-Hutchins school districts were the "most significant" of the public school students with students in Dallas who were not in Dallas ISD.

 Many school districts in Dallas County, including Dallas ISD, were formerly served by a governmental agency called Dallas County Schools.
 The system provided busing and other transportation services, access to a massive media library, technology services, strong ties to local organizations for education/community integration, and staff development programs.